axiom-data-science/shell-passive-acoustic-curation/README.md

 ------------------------------------------

 ### Primary files
+- The text representation of these harddrives is available in `data/all_files.tar.xz`
 - The `notebooks` directory holds the R notebook files. `R-over-shell-drives-notebook.Rmd` and corresponding `R-over-shell-drives-notebook.html` files provide the step by step narrative, and example commands, including  command line, Python  and R manipulations, on how the final decision to curate the data was arrived at.
 - The `outputs` directory holds the text files listing approximately 1.5 million file paths, sorted by station (location) and year of collection.
 - The `data/stationids.txt` file is the hand-sorted list of station IDs found in deployment metadata, that was used to curate the station-year file lists.